seddonym/seddonym.github.io/_posts/2019-04-15-inversion-of-control.md

 # Inversion of control in practice

 In practice, inverting control can sometimes feel impossible.
 Surely, if a module needs to call another, there is way to reverse this merely by refactoring?
 But I have good news.
-As far as I know, it is never impossible.
+You should *always* be able to avoid circular dependencies through some form of inversion (if you think you've found an example where it isn't, please tell me).
-You should *always* be able to avoid circular dependencies through some form of inversion.
 It's not always the most obvious way to write code, but it can make your code base significantly easier to work with.

 There are several different techniques for *how* you do this.
 One such technique that is often talked about is dependency injection.
 I will cover some of these techniques in [part two of this series]({% link _posts/2019-07-01-ioc-techniques.md %}).